joylatten/uefi-shim_review/README.md

 The PEM formatted certificates are available in the "config/certs" directory.
 No hashes are present in the shim's allow-list.

+The different vendor certificates, and the associated signed boot chain, are used in conjunction with the TPM's PCR7 and TPM Extended Authorization policies to control access to TPM based secrets such that only authorized OS kernels are allowed to access secrets stored in the TPM's NVRAM.
+Each certificate represents an authorized access to specific secrets.

+Thus, we must be able to distinguish kernels signed with each of the keys by their pcr7 value.
+The pcr7 value is used to build the TPM EA Policy for our efi binaries (kernel+initrd+cmdline) that are signed with these 3 keys.
+We tested with a parentCA only in either the VENDOR_CERT_FILE or VENDOR_DB_FILE, and shim uses that to extend pcr7.
+We are then unable to use the pcr7 value to distinguish our kernels nor apply our TPM EA Policies appropriately.

 -------------------------------------------------------------------------------
 ### If you are re-using a previously used (CA) certificate, you will need to add the hashes of the previous GRUB2 binaries exposed to the CVEs to vendor_dbx in shim in order to prevent GRUB2 from being able to chainload those older GRUB2 binaries.
 If you are changing to a new (CA) certificate, this does not apply.